Gabii3355/MD_GROMACS_analysis/speptide/README.md

 ## Results

-### C-alpha RMSD
+### Cα RMSD

-The C-alpha RMSD increased during the first part of the simulation, indicating conformational relaxation relative to the starting structure.
+The Cα RMSD increased during the first part of the simulation, indicating conformational relaxation relative to the starting structure.

 The RMSD reached a maximum of approximately 0.46 nm around 160 ps.
 During the final 50 ps, it fluctuated mainly between approximately 0.24 and 0.32 nm, with a final value of approximately 0.31 nm.

-The average RMSD over the complete trajectory was approximately 0.30 +/- 0.09 nm.
+The average RMSD over the complete trajectory was approximately:

+- RMSD = 0.30 ± 0.09 nm.

 These results indicate substantial conformational adjustment followed by partial stabilization.
 However, a clear long-term RMSD plateau was not